tpm2-software/tpm2-tools/man/tpm2_import.1.md

     **tpm2_readpublic**(1) tool.
 If not specified, the tool invokes a tpm2_readpublic on the parent object.

+  * **-k**, **sym-alg-file**=_FILE_:

+    Optional.
+Specifies the file containing the symmetric algorithm key that was used for the inner wrapper.
+If the file is specified the tool assumes the algorithm is AES 128 in CFB mode otherwise none.

   * **-r**, **--privfile**=_FILE_:

     Specifies the file path required to save the encrypted private portion of the object imported as key.

+    When importing a duplicated object this option specifies the file containing the private portion of the object to be imported.

   * **-u**, **--pubfile**=_FILE_:

     Specifies the file path required to save the public portion of the object imported as key

+    When importing a duplicated object this option specifies the file containing the public portion of the object to be imported.

   * **-b**, **--object-attributes**=_ATTRIBUTES_: